pldmgg/PUDAdminCenterPrototype/README.md

 ## Getting Started

-Currently, PUDAdminCenterPrototype is not compatible with PowerShell Core 6.X (for various reasons).
-However, I will be working on refactoring this Module and bug fixing PowerShell Universal Dashboard in order to make a PowerShell Core 6.X solution.
-You can view my progress on this refactor here: "placeholder"

-In the mean time, you can install and run PUDAdminCenterPrototype by launch Windows PowerShell 5.1 via 'Run As Administrator' and do the following:
+Launch Windows PowerShell 5.1 via 'Run As Administrator' and do the following:

 ```powershell
 # Make sure you have .Net 4.7.2 (or later) installed